-Why UCS works for racial equity
+Why does UCS work for racial equity?

 The short answer is: because we are human beings who believe in justice, and we want our work to reflect that belief.

 Here's a longer answer:

 Racism is an inescapable reality in the United States.
 The legacy of white supremacy continues to harm those of us who are Black, Native American, Latinx, or members of other racially marginalized groups.
 These communities face unjust burdens that include violence, disenfranchisement, economic oppression and exploitation, unequal access to resources such as health care and education, and disproportionate exposure to environmental risks.
 Many of these burdens intersect directly with the work UCS does.

 So, as an organization that works for “a healthy planet and a safer world,” we must address the reality that health and safety are enjoyed unequally across racial lines in our country.
 Ending these inequities must be an integral part of our mission and our daily work.
 And a commitment to facing facts means we must be willing to talk about racism explicitly, listen to those who've been hurt by it, and confront it both in the world we seek to change and in our own assumptions and actions.
 UCS as an organization has not always lived up to these ideals and is working to do better.

 Science is a powerful tool for solving problems and making people’s lives better.
 But it has been used to do harm and obstruct progress as well.
 The story of science’s role in supporting racist oppression is long and shameful, including medical and surgical experiments performed without consent on enslaved Black people and their descendants, and eugenics theories that inspired Nazi racial ideology and led to tens of thousands of forced sterilizations of Black, Native and Latinx people in the US.